 Hydrate your skin.

-One excellent way to hydrate your skin is by incorporating toners and essences in your skincare routine.
+One excellent way to hydrate your skin is by incorporating toners and essences into your skincare routine.

-While toners or essences are not the most essential part of a skincare routine, and anyone could do without them, they are still the best means of giving your skin a quick shot of hydration.
+While toners or essences are not an essential part of a skincare routine, and anyone could do without them, they are still the best means of giving your skin a quick shot of hydration.